Santa Fe Dam Recreation Area

-The Santa Fe Dam Recreation Area is a county park located in Irwindale, California, USA, in the San Gabriel Valley, inside the Santa Fe Dam.
+The Santa Fe Dam Recreation Area is a county park located in Irwindale, California, US, in the San Gabriel Valley, inside the Santa Fe Dam.
 The park and dam are nestled among gravel quarries in the area, many of which are currently inactive.
 The dam is a flood-control dam on the San Gabriel River.
 The dam functions as a dry dam most of the time.
 The San Gabriels produce more gravel than most other mountains.
 The park is maintained and operated by the Los Angeles County Department of Parks and Recreation.
 The park, located off the San Gabriel River Freeway (Interstate 605), contains a 70-acre (280,000 m2) lake for year-round fishing and non motorized watercraft.